python-hyper/h11/docs/source/api.rst

 The state machine
 -----------------

-Important to realize that this isn't one state machine for when we're a client and a different one for when we're a server: every :class:`Connection`: object is always tracking *both* state machines.
+Now that you know what the different events are, the next question is: what can you do with them?

+A basic HTTP request/response cycle looks like this:

+* The client sends:

+  * one :class:`Request` event with request metadata and headers,
+  * zero or more :class:`Data` events with the request body (if any),
+  * and an :class:`EndOfMessage` event.

+* And then the server replies with:

+  * zero or more :class:`InformationalResponse` events,
+  * one :class:`Response` event,
-client: sends a :class:`Request` event, zero or more :class:`Data` events, and an :class:`EndOfMessage` event.
+  * zero or more :class:`Data` events with the response body (if any),

-The server waits to receive the :class:`Request` event, and then sends zero or more :class:`InformationalResponse` events, a :class:`Response` event, zero or more :class:`Data` events, and a :class:`EndOfMessage` event.
+  * and a :class:`EndOfMessage` event.

-And then, either both sides close the connection, or else they re-use the connection for another request/response cycle.
+And once that's finished, both sides either close the connection, or they go back to the top and re-use it for another request/response cycle.

+To coordinate this interaction, the h11 :class:`Connection` object maintains several state machines: one that tracks what the client is doing, one that tracks what the server is doing, and a few more tiny ones to track whether :ref:`keep-alive <keepalive-and-pipelining>` is enabled and whether the client has proposed to :ref:`switch protocols
+<switching-protocols>`. h11 always keeps track of all of these state
+machines, regardless of whether it's currently playing the client or server role.

+The two main state machines look like this (click on each to expand):

 .. ipython:: python
    :suppress: